Ryan Harper (chess player)

-Ryan Harper (born 1977) is a chess player from Port of Spain, Trinidad and Tobago.
+Ryan Harper (born 1977) is a chess player and coach from Port of Spain, Trinidad and Tobago.
 Harper is a nine time Trinidad and Tobago Chess Championship National Champion.

 He is a FIDE Master (FM).
-As of 2013 Harper is the top-ranked chess player in his country.
+As of 2013 Harper is one of the top-ranked chess player in his country.

-He has won several chess competitions locally and a number of competitions abroad.
+He has won numerous chess competitions locally and a number of competitions abroad.

-He achieved his highest rating of 2309 in January 2018 maintaining his top ranking in Trinidad and Tobago.
+He achieved his highest rating of 2309 in January 2018 maintaining his top ranking in Trinidad and Tobago at that time.
+Although his rating has dropped since then he maintains a national ranking among the top 10 players.